 The entire process takes two weeks to complete.

 How it works

-- On the first visit following a chemical treatment being deemed necessary, the flue will be heated to stimulate a draw up the chimney.
-Once adequate heat has been applied, an industrial grade chemical powder is atomised and sprayed up the chimney in interval bursts until all the existing tar has been covered.
+- On the first visit, following a chemical treatment being deemed necessary, the flue will be heated to establish a draw up the chimney.
+Once adequate heat has been applied, an industrial grade chemical powder is atomised and sprayed up the chimney by an air compressor in interval bursts until all the existing tar has been covered.

 Over the next two weeks, hot fires will need to be burning for atleast 2 hours a day.
 The chemicals in the chimney will react to the heat and draw out the moisture in the tar, leaving it brittle and more importantly, sweep-able.

 - On the final visit, following the two week burn period, the chimney will be swept.
 Following the sweep, an internal video inspection will be carried out to guarantee all the tar deposits have been removed and a certificate will be issued confirming the chimney’s safety to use.

 If you suspect you have tar in your chimney, get in touch with us.
 We will be able to asses whether a chemical treatment is necessary for your situation or find an alternative solution if not.